Symbol Invariant of Partition and the Construction: Applications

 Comparing the table in Section \ref{tb} with that in Section \ref{tc}, we find that contributions to symbol of the even rows in the $B_n$ theory satisfy the same rules with even rows in the $C_n$ theory.
 So we have

-Comparing the table in Section \ref{tc} with that in Section \ref{td}, we find that the odd rows in the $C_n$ theory satisfy same rules with old rows in the $D_n$ theory.
+Comparing the table in Section \ref{tc} with that in Section \ref{td}, we find that the odd rows in the $C_n$ theory satisfy same rules with odd rows in the $D_n$ theory.
 So we have

 Using the maps (\ref{zb}), (\ref{zd}) and another two maps $X_S$, $Y_S$ preserving symbol, we can prove the following identities proposed in \cite{ShO06} \begin{itemize} \item For a rigid semisimple surface operator $(\lambda, \rho)$ in the $B_n$ theory, the symbol is